billpatterson/modding/rwtf-modlist/docs/removing_defaults.md

 - A Matter of Time

 Start menu + music:
+- Vintage skyrim mainmenu replacer
-- Main menu texture and music replacer - Windy Malukah
+- Main menu music replacer - Malukah

 If you want to "clean reset" the UI, you'll want to remove those, as well as the Hud Alterations mods below.